textileio/community/docs/powergate/faq.md

 Note that if you are running the Powergate stack with `make up`, [this is already wired automatically](https://github.com/textileio/powergate/blob/d373c74922dfca5b56d7994a51bb59e496ef5730/docker/docker-compose.yaml#L35).

-## The `pow ffs log` commands mentions an error `... adding markets funds failed:`, how can I fix this?
+## The `pow ffs log` commands mention an error `... adding markets funds failed:`, how can I fix this?

 You should check that your FFS wallet address used for making deals has enough funds.

 ## What does the following log error mean:  `rpc go-jsonrpc: xxxx`?

-Usually this is related to a [reported](https://github.com/filecoin-project/lotus/issues/3581) issue.
+Usually, this is related to a [reported](https://github.com/filecoin-project/lotus/issues/3581) issue.
 As a solution, Powergate switched to another style of connecting to Lotus which is more reliable and avoids that problem to get in the way.
 You could ignore those errors since Powergate is not relying on the Lotus client to have stable connections now.
 Whenever you see those errors not impacting other logs related to powergate screaming other buisness errors, you should be fine; if that isn't the case please report in a support channel.

-We prefered not to completely hide errors this external package just in case we discover new problems.
+We preferred not to completely hide errors this external package just in case we discover new problems.

 ## I've made a deal in Testnet/SR2, how can I know if all is doing well?